Tommy Tedesco: Career

 Born in Niagara Falls, New York, Tedesco moved to the West Coast where he became one of the most-sought-after studio musicians between the 1960s and 1980s.
-Although he was primarily a guitar player, he also played mandolin, ukulele, sitar and over twenty other stringed instruments.
+Although he was primarily a guitar player, he played mandolin, ukulele, sitar, and over twenty other stringed instruments.

-Tedesco was described by Guitar Player magazine as the most recorded guitarist in history, having played on thousands of recordings, many of which were top 20 hits.
-He recorded with most of the top musicians working in the Los Angeles area including the Beach Boys, the Mamas & the Papas, the Everly Brothers, the Association, Barbra Streisand, Jan and Dean, the 5th Dimension, Elvis Presley, Sam Cooke, Ella Fitzgerald, Frank Zappa, Ricky Nelson, Cher, and Nancy and Frank Sinatra as well as on Richard Harris' classic "MacArthur Park".
-His playing can be found on Jack Nitzsche's "The Lonely Surfer", on Wayne Newton's version of "Danke Schoen", B. Bumble and the Stingers's "Nut Rocker", the Rip Chords' "Hey Little Cobra", the Ronettes' "Be My Baby", the Sandpipers' "Guantanamera", the T-Bones' "No Matter What Shape'" and Nino Tempo & April Stevens' version of "Deep Purple".
-For Guitar Player, Tedesco wrote a regular column called "Studio Log" in which he would describe a day's work recording a movie, TV show or album, the special challenges each job posed and how he solved them, what instruments he used, and how much money he made on the job.
+Guitar Player said Tedesco was the most recorded guitarist in history, having played on thousands of recordings, many of which were top 20 hits.
+He recorded with most of the top musicians working in the Los Angeles area including the Beach Boys, the Mamas & the Papas, the Everly Brothers, the Association, Barbra Streisand, Jan and Dean, the 5th Dimension, Elvis Presley, Sam Cooke, Ella Fitzgerald, Frank Zappa, Ricky Nelson, Cher, and Nancy and Frank Sinatra in addition to performing on Richard Harris' classic "MacArthur Park".
+Tedesco's performed on Jack Nitzsche's "The Lonely Surfer", Wayne Newton's version of "Danke Schoen", B. Bumble and the Stingers's "Nut Rocker", the Rip Chords' "Hey Little Cobra", the Ronettes' "Be My Baby", the Sandpipers' "Guantanamera", the T-Bones' "No Matter What Shape'", and Nino Tempo & April Stevens' version of "Deep Purple".
+For Guitar Player, Tedesco wrote a regular column called "Studio Log" where he chronicled a day's work recording a movie, TV show or album, the special challenges each job posed and how he solved them, what instruments he used, and how much money he made on the job.

-Tedesco also performed on film soundtracks such as The French Connection, The Godfather, Jaws, The Deer Hunter, Field of Dreams, Gloria plus several Elvis Presley films.
-He was also the guitarist for the Original Roxy cast of The Rocky Horror Show.
-Additionally, he performed the opening guitar solo for the Howard Hawks and John Wayne film Rio Lobo.
-He was one of the very few sidemen credited for work on animated cartoons for The Ant and the Aardvark cartoons (1968–1971).

-As a solo artist, Tedesco recorded a number of jazz guitar albums, but his musical career ended in 1992 when he suffered a stroke that resulted in partial paralysis.
-The following year he published his autobiography, Confessions of a Guitar Player.
+Tedesco also performed on film soundtracks including The French Connection, The Godfather, Jaws, The Deer Hunter, Field of Dreams, and Gloria as well as several Elvis Presley films.
+Tedesco was the guitarist for the Original Roxy cast of The Rocky Horror Show.
+He performed the opening guitar solo for the Howard Hawks and John Wayne film Rio Lobo.
+Tedesco was one of few sidemen credited for work on animated cartoons for The Ant and the Aardvark cartoons (1968–1971).
+As a solo artist, he recorded jazz guitar albums, but his musical career ended in 1992 when he suffered a stroke which resulted in partial paralysis.
+In 1993, he published an autobiography, Confessions of a Guitar Player.